REST API

 The request can optionally use client credentials for an added layer of security.

-If we assume a set up where Keycloak is configured as an OIDC provider and that there is an OpenID client named sd-api
+If we assume a set up where Keycloak is configured as an OIDC provider and that there is an OpenID client named sd-api, we could obtain an authorization token to access the API using plain cURL as:

 This approach does not require explicitly configuring an endpoint for the authentication provider.
 Requests to Seldon Enterprise Platform are intercepted at the ingress to the cluster and authenticated using cookies.